7ayushgupta/HURO-IITK/Simulation/Readme.md

-#Robotic Hand simulation
+# Robotic Hand simulation
-##2 Degree Of Freedom hand simulated on MATLAB
+Two Degrees Of Freedom hand simulated on MATLAB, using the concept of simple transformation matrices